socialfoundations/folktables/README.md

 To see this information for [Current Population Survey](https://www.census.gov/programs-surveys/cps.html) (CPS) datasets, refer [here](https://www2.census.gov/programs-surveys/cps/datasets/) and navigate to the IO Code List `.txt` file in the `basic/` folder of the year you are pulling data from.
-The ACS is conducted annualy while the CPS is conducted monthly and focuses on labor force statistics.
+For example, [here](https://www2.census.gov/programs-surveys/cps/datasets/2023/basic/2023_Basic_CPS_Public_Use_Record_Layout_plus_IO_Code_list.txt) are the variable explanations for the CPS as of January 2023.
+The ACS is conducted annualy and has more variables that can be used as features/targets/groups while the CPS is conducted monthly and focuses on labor force statistics.

 ### Evaluating algorithms for fair machine learning